shina07/cs374_HCI/DP7/report.md

 #### **Task 1**: Log in and add new plans

 Because we will test the users who do their workouts, we will not specify the detail of plans. workout name, number of sets, weight and repetitions all depend on the participants.
-Then, we can observe usabability issues like if they can find workouts they will do easily, and if they plan and exercise, or exercise and plan.
+Then, we can observe usability issues like if they can find workouts they will do easily, and if they plan and exercise, or exercise and plan.

 > First, you can log in our service with this given test acount, ID is 'test' and password is '1234'.
 Next, in the main screen, please tap 'add new workout' button, and add plans you want to do.